feldera/feldera/docs/faq.md

   example, other tools take 5 minutes to perform a result needed every minute.

-- when the analysis need to combine data from *multiple sources* or when the analysis is *complex*: other tools are frequently limited in these dimensions
+- when the analysis needs to combine data from *multiple sources* or when the analysis is *complex*: other tools are frequently limited in these dimensions